OXID-eSales/graphql-base-module/docs/tutorials/introduction.rst

 In the following sections we'll show how to implement queries and mutations for the OXID eShop GraphQL API from scratch, step by step.

-To start with your own module, we will definitely need up and running OXID eShop and GraphQL base module installed.
+To start with your own module, you will definitely need an up and running OXID eShop with the GraphQL base module installed.

 Preparations
 ------------